 Procedure of study:

 In the first two terms, students select modules in accordance to the selected major field of study.
 In the third term, the students further focus on their major field of study by selecting a specialization module.
 The fourth semester is reserved for the master thesis.

 The university master's degree in the field of Electrical Engineering offers the best opportunities to get a conductive or research-based engineering job in Germany and over the world.
 The rapidly increasing demand for engineers in the fields of electrical engineering, computer science and information processing opens up prospects for the future with good job opportunities and excellent career opportunities.

 - Mother tongue English or proof of sufficient English language skills (proof not older than two years): TOEFL IBT with at least 94 points or IELTS with at least 7,0 points

-- a first professional qualification in electrical engineering with at least 180 credit points or another equivalent qualification
+- a first professional qualification in electrical engineering with at least 180 credit points or another equivalent qualification from a vocational academy

 - degree with at least 85 % of the CGPA (Cumulative Grade Point Average) or with a different grading system with a comparable grade or Graduate Aptitude Test in Engineering (GATE) with at least 500 points

 - Evidence of in-depth knowledge of the following subject areas must be provided: Electromagnetic Fields and Waves (at least 3 credit points), Mathematics (at least 18 credit points), Programming / Practical Computer Science (at least 6 credit points)

 - proof of profound knowledge: Electromagnetic Fields and Waves (at least 3 credit points), Mathematics (at least 18 credit points), Programming / Practical Computer Science (at least 6 credit points)

 This degree program is not restricted to admission (no numerus clausus).